Action-Dynamics Modeling and Cross-Temporal Interaction for Online Action Understanding: Method

-Although the extracted critical frames may capture significant moments of action occurrences within video sequences, solely relying on these frames results in sparse representations, potentially overlooking essential contextual information or potential temporal dependencies.
-To address this limitation, we propose a novel Temporal Weighted Attention (TWA) mechanism, which dynamically adjusts the attention distribution across the video sequence by incorporating temporal and relevance around critical frames.
-Specifically, in our TWA, the extracted critical frames serve as queries $(Q)$, while the original sequential frames act as keys $(K)$ and values $(V)$.
-To explicitly model temporal proximity, we introduce a temporal weighting function $g(\bigtriangleup t_{i,j} )$, where $\bigtriangleup t_{i,j} $ represents the temporal distance between the $i$-th critical frame and the $j$-th frame in the original sequence, defined as: $\bigtriangleup t_{i,j}=\left | \right |t_{i} -t_{j}\left | \right |_{2}$.
-The temporal weighting function is formulated as a Gaussian kernel:$g(\bigtriangleup t_{i,j} )=exp(-\frac{\bigtriangleup t_{i,j}}{2\delta ^{2} } ) $, where $\delta$ is a scaling parameter controlling the sharpness of the temporal weighting distribution around the critical frames.
-The final attention weights, integrating both semantic similarity and temporal proximity, are computed as: $a_{i,j}= \sigma(\frac{Q_{i}\cdot K_{j}^{\top } }{\sqrt{d_{k}} }\cdot g(\bigtriangleup t_{i,j} )))$, where $\sigma(\cdot)$ denotes Softmax function, and $d_{k}$ is the dimensionality of the query and key vectors.
-The corresponding critical state representation $S_{i}$, obtained for the $i$-th critical frame, is calculated as:
+Although the extracted critical frames may capture significant moments of action sequences, solely relying on these frames potentially overlooks essential contextual information.
+To address this limitation, we propose a novel Temporal Weighted Attention (TWA) mechanism, which dynamically adjusts the attention distribution.
+Specifically, in our TWA, the critical frames serve as queries $(Q)$, while the critical sequence acts as keys $(K)$ and values $(V)$.
+To model temporal proximity, we introduce a temporal weighting function $g(\bigtriangleup t_{i,j} )$, where $\bigtriangleup t_{i,j} $ represents the temporal distance between the $i$-th critical frame and the $j$-th frame in the video sequence, defined as: $\bigtriangleup t_{i,j}=\lvert t_i - t_j \rvert $.
+The temporal weighting function is formulated as a Gaussian kernel: $g(\bigtriangleup t_{i,j} )=exp(-\frac{\bigtriangleup t_{i,j}}{2\delta ^{2} } ) $, where $\delta$ is a scaling parameter controlling the sharpness of the temporal weighting distribution around the critical frames.
+The final weights, integrating both semantic similarity and temporal proximity, are computed as: $a_{i,j}= \sigma(\frac{\mathbf{Q_{i}}\cdot \mathbf{K_{j}}^{\top } }{\sqrt{d_{k}} }\cdot g(\bigtriangleup t_{i,j} )))$, where $\sigma(\cdot)$ denotes Softmax function, and $d_{k}$ is the dimensionality of the query and key vectors.
+The corresponding critical state representation $S_{i}$, using the $i$-th critical frame as the anchor, is calculated as: